jeffsponaugle/roscoe/README.md

 #### CPLD 3 - Interrupt Controller

 The third CPLD implements a 16 input priority vector generating interrupt controller.
 It has configurable edge/level triggering as well as indiviual interrupt source enable/disable.
 It interfaces with the 68030 IPL0-2 interrupt lines to provide 7 levels of interrupt priorty as well as unique vector generation for each interrupt source.

+### Expansion

+The current PCB design has three expansion ports implemented using 98 pin edge card connectors that are the same as used in the original IBM PC AT.
+(ISA).
+This connector allows the expansion cards to use gold edge fingers instead of a dedicated connector, making expansion a bit easier.
+The alignment of these connectors on the PCB is the same as an original ATX style PC motherboard, so slot alignment will work with existing ATX cases.

+The pin/signal format is however not ISA compatible.
+Due to wanting to have a complete 32 bit address and data bus available for expansion it was not possible to use the existing ISA layout.
+The expansion bus currently includes 32 data and address lines as well as device-bit-width specific chip selects, 7 interrupt sources, wait state requrts, and a few other bus related signals.
+It should be realtivly straighforward to build an expansion card to add capabilities.
+I have a VGA card, network controller, and keyboard controller desing in progress.

+### Power

+The PCB power input is provided via an ATX power supply connector, and any ATX power supply of approximatly 50w or greater should work.
+There is an ATX power controller management implemented in an ATTiny to allow soft power-on and soft power-off, as well as commanded and asked power management at the OS level.
+Reset control is also done in this controller.

 ## Work still left todo - Hardware
-  + Test DRAM implentation, including refresh.
+  - [ ] Test DRAM implentation, including refresh.
-  + Test FPU support
+  - [ ] Test FPU support
-  + Build 3rd PCB revision with fixed
+  - [ ] Build 3rd PCB revision with fixed

 ## Videos
 There are a few videos on Youtube about this design and the progress.
 (Note the videos are a bit behind the actual project, but there are more videos in editing)